Do Geisha Sleep with their Clients?

 Geisha (芸者) means “Person of Art” or “Artist.”
 While these terms are quite vague, they have come to be identified with highly trained women who entertain exclusive clientele in special districts.
 Each geisha is registered to work in a Hanamachi (花街), which means “Flower Town,” and will live and train in these districts while they remain active in the profession.

 Geisha will take classes in various art forms six days a week and get two days off from work each month.

-Geiko are above 20 years old, while maiko are teenagers between 15 and 21 years old.
+Geiko is above 20 years old, while maiko is a teenager between 15 and 21 years old.
 Differences between maiko (junior geisha) and senior geisha

-Their profession came about during the early Edo Period (1603-1868) when the shogun-ruled government began to allow individuals to travel on pilgrimages to the great shrines around the country.
+The geisha profession came about during the early Edo Period (1603-1868) when the shogun-ruled government began to allow individuals to go on pilgrimages to the great shrines around the country.
 Kyoto was the capital of the country at the time and was a popular destination for its many large shrines and gorgeous landscapes.
-The first district, Kamishichiken (上七軒), was established from the extra wood left over from rebuilding the Kitano Tenmangu (北野天満宮) shrine.
+The first district, Kamishichiken (上七軒), was established from the extra wood leftover from rebuilding the Kitano Tenmangu (北野天満宮) shrine.
 The shogun at the time, Toyotomi Hideyoshi (豊臣秀吉), held a great party in the area and gave his consent for the district to operate under the government’s orders.
 He loved the dango (sweet rice on skewers) so much that he allowed Kamishichiken the use of it as their personal symbol.

 How did it start?

 They were replaced quickly with female staff members of the tea houses that were located on the way to major temples.
-And until today, for over 300 years now, the geisha profession is still limited only for the Japanese women.
+And until today, for over 300 years now, the geisha profession is still limited only to Japanese women.